dwp/dataworks-analytical-frontend-service/README.md

 | ALLOW_HTTP (Optional)    | Allow the server to accept HTTP requests  | true |

 This list is not complete however the ```generate_local_env.sh``` script will generate all required variables.

+### API Calls
+Since the express applications runs as a Single Page application within the users browser environments, the API calls it performs go to the node.js Express backend, which in turn use node.js Rest calls to the Orchestration service.

+So an API call in a React page calls into src/utils/api.js (which is located in the users browser javascript environment) This in turn builds a request to call the Express node.js backend api, whose endpoints are located in src/server/.
+The endpoints are defined in src/server/index.js and these in turn use the src/server/api.js layer to call into the Orchestration Service.

+So we have React Page -> utils/api.js -> server/index.js -> server/api.js -> Internal service (Orchestration Service)